Annastacia Palaszczuk: Retirement

 On 10 December 2023, Palaszczuk announced she would retire from politics.
 She endorsed her Deputy, Steven Miles, who succeeded her as leader of the Labor Party and Premier on 15 December.

+Honours and recognition

+Palaszczuk was appointed a Companion of the Order of Australia in the 2026 Australia Day Honours for "eminent service to the people and Parliament of Queensland, particularly as Premier, to educational equity, to multiculturalism, and to public health".

 Personal life

-Palaszczuk was married to journalist George Megalogenis from 1996 to 1998, and to Simon Every, who was then Senator Joe Ludwig's chief of staff, from 2004 to 2009.
+Palaszczuk was married to journalist George Megalogenis from 1996 to 1998, and to Simon Every, who was then-senator Joe Ludwig's chief of staff, from 2004 to 2009.
 From 2015 to 2018, her partner was Shaun Drabsch, an infrastructure adviser.
 During the 2017 Queensland election, Drabsch was alleged to have a conflict of interest over Adani Group's Carmichael coal mine.
 Palaszczuk and Drabsch amicably split in February 2018.

 Since September 2021, Palaszczuk has been in a relationship with Dr Reza Adib, a weight-loss surgeon based in Brisbane.

-In August 2024 Palaszczuk was appointed to the board of Australia Post, which was welcomed by government ministers, including Minister for Finance Katy Gallagher and Minister for Communications Michelle Rowland.
+In August 2024 Palaszczuk was appointed to the board of Australia Post.

 In October 2025 Palaszczuk was elected to The University of Queensland's 36th Senate for a four-year term, as a graduate of the university.

+In April 2026, Palaszczuk released a book titled Annastacia Palaszczuk: The Politics of Being Me through HarperCollins.